-Term PHYSICS Curriculum Content Assessment(s) (assessment title, duration and approx date) Extra-Curricular Options (Places to visit; wider reading; clubs to join) In Y12, stud These topic ysics Curriculum Overview: dents study the core topics of physics of particles and radiation, waves and optics, mechanics is build on the KS4 curriculum studied in Y10 and Y11, refining knowledge and skills as studen breadth.
-Students also develop their working scientifically skills through 6 core practicals over Particles s and martials, and electricity. nts study the topics with greater Year 12 HT1 Particles introduces students both to the fundamental properties of matter, and to electromagnetic radiation and quantum phenomena.
+Term PHYSICS Curriculum Content Assessment(s) Extra-Curricular Options (assessment title, duration and approx date) (Places to visit; wider reading; clubs to join)

+In Y12, stud These topic ysics Curriculum Overview: dents study the core topics of physics of particles and radiation, waves and optics, mechanics as build on the KS4 curriculum studied in Y10 and Y11, refining knowledge and skills as studer abreadth.
+Students also develop their working scientifically skills through 6 core practicals over nts study the topics with greater Year 12 HT1 Particles Particles introduces students both to the fundamental properties of matter, and to electromagnetic radiation and quantum phenomena.
 We begin with this topic to provide a new interest and knowledge dimension beyond GCSE.
 Through a study of these topics, students become aware of the way ideas develop and evolve in physics.
 They will appreciate the importance of international collaboration in the development of new experiments and theories in this area of fundamental research.
-Students will learn about/ develop skills of: Constituents of the atom Stable and unstable nuclei Particles, antiparticles and photons Particle interactions and classification of particles Quarks and antiquarks Applications of conservation laws Mechanics - Moments Ch.1 Particles assessment Ch.2 Quarks and leptons assessment Ch.
-6 Forces in equilibrium assessment Richard Feynman's 6 easy pieces of physics Join the institute of physics (IoP) Vectors and their treatment are introduced followed by development of the student's knowledge and understanding of forces, energy and momentum.
-Students will learn about/ develop skills of: Scalars and vectors Moments Year 12 HT2 Quantum Physics Building on particle physics, to electromagnetic radiation and quantum phenomena.
+Students will learn about/ develop skills of: Ch.1 Particles assessment Ch.2 Quarks and leptons assessment Ch.
+6 Forces in equilibrium assessment Richard Feynman's 6 easy pieces of physics Join the institute of physics (IoP) Year 12 HT2 Quantum Physics Building on particle physics, to electromagnetic radiation and quantum phenomena.
 This culminates in the study of wave-particle duality to have a full understanding of the particle and wave like nature of physics.
-Ch.3 Quantum Physics assessment Ch.7 on the move assessment
+Ch.3 Quantum Physics assessment Ch.7 on the move assessment 1112 Students will learn about The photoelectric effect Collisions of electrons with atoms Ch.8 Newtons law's of motion assessment